Certified404Boi/Abby_runner_v1/README.md

-all you need to press is space
-, for this project to work you need to have pygame and pygamezero installed
+all you need to press is space, for this project to work you need to have pygame and pygamezero installed